 When your legs and feet support your body weight during activity, this is considered weight-bearing exercise.
-Hiking, walking, jogging and using stairs are examples of weight-bearing exercise.
+Hiking, walking, jogging, and using stairs are examples of weight-bearing exercises.

 Building muscle strength can help, too.

-By challenging your muscles with different types of resistance you can build muscle strength and keep your bones healthy.
-You can use your own body weight, hand weights, plate-loaded exercise machines or resistance bands.
-Experts recommend exercising your major muscle groups including chest, back, shoulders, biceps, triceps, abdomen, quadriceps, and hamstrings.
-Your muscles need rest in between workouts, so don’t work the same muscle groups on consecutive days.
+By challenging your muscles with different types of resistance, you can build muscle strength and keep your bones healthy.
+You can use your own body weight, hand weights, plate-loaded exercise machines, or resistance bands.
+Experts recommend exercising your major muscle groups, including chest, back, shoulders, biceps, triceps, abdomen, quadriceps, and hamstrings.
+Your muscles need rest between workouts, so don’t work the same muscle groups on consecutive days.

 Eat foods for bone health.

-Getting too little vitamin D and calcium can put you at risk for osteoporosis and statistics show that we don’t consume enough of either.
+Getting too little vitamin D and calcium can put your bone health at risk, and statistics show that we don’t consume enough of either.
 Estimates suggest that more than 50% of us are deficient in calcium and the average intake of vitamin D for both men and women falls well below the recommendation.
 Adequate calcium throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.

 Vitamin D is available in a limited number of foods.
 Milk and other calcium-rich foods and drinks are typically fortified with vitamin D, in addition to some cereals.
 Fatty fish, egg yolk, and beef liver naturally contain vitamin D. It’s difficult to get all the vitamin D you require from diet alone.

-Other nutrients are important for bone health, these include vitamin K and magnesium.
-In addition to calcium-rich foods, it’s important to consume a well-rounded diet including at least 6 servings of grains, 3-5 servings of vegetables, 2-4 servings of fruits and 2-3 servings of meat or beans.
+Other nutrients are essential for bone health.
+These include vitamin K and magnesium.
+In addition to calcium-rich foods, it’s important to consume a well-rounded diet including at least 6 servings of grains, 3-5 servings of vegetables, 2-4 servings of fruits, and 2-3 servings of meat or beans.